Jamie-Clayton/Docs/_posts/2023-09-11-aws-cloud-devops.md

 ## Create an AWS CDK deployment stack

-Creates a simple AWS CDK infrastructure stack that creates a cloud formation stack that can be deployed to your AWS Account directly or indirectly.
+This creates a simple AWS CDK stack, which synthesises to a CloudFormation stack you can deploy to your AWS account directly or through a pipeline.

-For local development & debugging you can choose [AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-getting-started-hello-world.html) or the [Serverless framework CLI](https://www.serverless.com/console/docs)
+For local development and debugging, pick either the [AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-getting-started-hello-world.html) or the [Serverless framework CLI](https://www.serverless.com/console/docs).
+The commands below use SAM.

-Uses Jest type script tests to confirm your infrastructure as code works as expected.
-Ideally we would be testing with BDD style in cypress.io
+The generated project uses Jest TypeScript tests to confirm the infrastructure-as-code behaves as expected.
+In an ideal world I'd test this BDD-style with cypress.io, but Jest is what the CDK template ships with.

+> ⚠️ FACT-CHECK: This guide targets the `nodejs18.x` Lambda runtime and Node.js 18.
+AWS has since deprecated the Node.js 18 Lambda runtime — verify the current supported runtime before deploying.
+{: .prompt-warning }

 ### AWS CDK Yarn instructions